The Wells County Public Library has the following available for in-house public use.

 Bluffton Main Library Printing

 Wireless printing is available from any device with Internet access.
-Please email your document, picture or materials you would like printed to firstname.lastname@example.org
+Please email your document, pictures or materials you would like printed to firstname.lastname@example.org

 You will then receive a confirmation email containing your print code.
 Please Visit the Multi Function Copy machine located in the Reference area.
-Touch the screen and select ICE Print.
+Touch the screen and select Print Cloud.
 Staff are available to assist.

 Ossian Library Wireless Printing